samgodwood/resource-estimator-projects/resource_estimation_playground/README.md

   - **example3.rs**: Performs Pareto frontier estimation using defined logical resource counts and writes results to a JSON file (*results/example3.json*).
   - **schwinger_model_estimates.rs** Implements a resource estimation for a single timestep of the Schwinger model, based on resource counts from [arXiv:2002.11146](https://arxiv.org/abs/2002.11146) (theorem 8).
 Writes the resource estimation results to a JSON file (*results/schwinger_model_estimates.json*).
   - **Rabi_Model.rs** Uses build frontier for to calculate the physical resource requirements for a  single Trotter step of a simple spin-boson Hamiltonian with a bosonic cutoff $n_{max} = 3$.
-- **displacement_operator.rs**: Calculates physical resource requirements for the bosonic displacement operator using a build frontier approach, for:
+- **beamsplitter.rs and displacement_operator.rs**: Calculates physical resource requirements for the beamsplitter and bosonic displacement operator using a build frontier approach, for:
     1. Implementing the operator on all-qubit hardware across various bosonic cutoffs.
     2. Implementing the operator for a fixed cutoff with an error budget to match the error-rate of oscillator-qubit hardware under a specific photon loss rate.